Computing and Information Services has two service desks located in the Computer Center and College Center. Regular hours are:

 Wireless encryption provides a high level of assurance that only authorized users can access the network.
 This will allow us to ensure the security of our data as we use the wireless network on campus.
 We are phasing out the un-encrypted wireless SSIDs and encourage you to start using the new secure SSIDs right away.

 Vassar's Computer Store employs a computer technician who can repair your Mac, including service covered by AppleCare plans.
 Some PC repairs can be done here on campus for a fee.
 Macs not covered by warranty and PC* repair fees will be charged to your department.

 * If you are having a hardware issue and you have a PC, please contact your vendor or another authorized computer repair shop.

 You may reset your password yourself by visiting Control Panel and filling in the appropriate information.
 This service will reset passwords for the following accounts:

-If you do not know your previous login name or password, or you require a password reset for a service not mentioned here, please contact the Help Desk at email@example.com or extension 7224.
+If you do not know your previous login name or password, or you require a password reset for a service not mentioned here, please contact the Service Desk at email@example.com or extension 7224.